apache/maven-site/content/markdown/tools/mvnup.md

 ### Specify project directory

-Similar to a standard Maven build, the Maven Update Tool searches for a project in the same folder in which the tool got executed.
+Similar to a standard Maven build, the Maven Upgrade Tool searches for a project in the same folder in which the tool got executed.
 To specify another directory, the `--directory` argument comes to your help.

 Example: